 For the latest updates on how the situation in Germany is affected by the Coronavirus, please visit the website of the Robert Koch Institute.

 On the website of the German Ministry of Health (mostly in German) you can find daily updated information and recommendations on handling the Coronavirus.
 It also includes information regarding the protection from infection and tips for domestic quarantine.

-Do you have questions about your current situation?
+Do you have questions about the current situation at your higher education institution?
 Our recommendation is to directly contact the International Office of your university.
-The colleagues there will be happy to help you!
+The staff there will be happy to help you!

 Emergency funds for students due to corona crisis will be offered by the "Studentenwerke" (students services) in Germany (financed by the German Federal Ministry of Education and Research).

-If you are a scholarship holder, please contact your funding institution directly and ask what the possibilities are for you to return to your home country or to continue your scholarship.
-DAAD-scholarship holders can start their scholarship for the winter semester, even if they are only able to start their classes online from home.
+If you are a scholarship holder, please contact your funding institution directly and ask what the possibilities are for you to continue your scholarship or to start your scholarship.
+Many scholarship organisations are offering flexible solutions.
+DAAD-scholarship holders started their scholarship for the winter semester, even though they were only able to start their classes online from home.
 Here you can find all information about scholarships of the DAAD.